-- Route of administration; oral or transdermal are the main routes for chronic non-malignant pain. - Choice of opioid (see boxes 1 and 2 on choice of opioid and suggested dose conversion ratios). - Dose; there is considerable variability in the dose needed to effectively treat pain.
-Careful titration to the lowest effective dose, balanced against side effects requires regular review.
+- Route of administration.
+Oral and transdermal are the main routes for chronic non-malignant pain. - Dose.
+There is considerable variability in the dose needed to effectively treat pain.
+Careful titration to the lowest effective dose, balanced against side effects, requires regular review.
+If >90 mg morphine equivalent dose/day seek specialist advice.